CSD Data and information distribution

 Optionally, data exchange can also be realized between differently classified security domains by connecting the system to a certified security gateway.

-In addition to the connection of own user interfaces to the CSD server, the web-based CSD client ISAAC.web PLUS of Fraunhofer IOSB can be used for geo-referenced display, query and storage of CSD data.
-Furthermore, additional write and read clients of Fraunhofer IOSB are available for system integration.
+In addition to connecting to the CSD server with own applications implementing the standard interface, the web-based CSD client ISAAC of Fraunhofer IOSB can be used for geo-referenced display, query and storage of CSD data.
+Furthermore, additional client libraries of Fraunhofer IOSB are available for system integration.

-• Storage and distribution of a variety of data types (for example, video, images, reports)
+• Storage and dissemination of a variety of data types (for example, video, images, reports)

 • Query and subscription based on standardized metadata